Excellence in Ministry Program

 Discuss the attendance requirements and program expectations with your spouse (if applicable) and congregational leadership.
 Be sure to reserve the Personal Finance Academy on your calendar now, so you can attend if selected.
 If you are unable to attend the event, please do not apply as attendance is a condition of the program and receiving the grant.

-Complete an application and submit it by the April 30 deadline.
+Complete an application and submit it by the April 15 deadline (mailed applications must be postmarked by April 15).
 Along with the application, include your essay and a letter of recommendation from both your congregational board chair and your regional minister.
 Make sure your application materials are complete before you submit them.

 Upon selection, participants will receive additional information about the grant and program.

 If you have any questions about the application process, please send an email to email@example.com.

 Ready to apply?
 Click here to access the application.

 You can submit your completed application via email or mail to:

 INDIANAPOLIS, IN 46206-6251